sidharthrp/Personal-Sire/README.md

-# Personal-Sire
+# Personal-Site
-A personal site capstone project, done using html and CSS(bootstrap).
+A personal site capstone project, done using HTML and CSS(bootstrap).